Revisiting the magnetic responses of bilayer graphene from the perspective of the quantum distance: Quantum Hall effect

 More generally, $m_i = E_{i-1}^{LL}/B$.
 The decrease in the slopes $m_1$ and $m_2$ with increasing $d_\mathrm{max}$ causes $B_1$, where the $E_F$ transitions from $E^{LL}_{1}$ to $E^{LL}_{0}$, to increase.
 When $d_\mathrm{max}$ reaches one, these slopes approach zero, making $B_1$ infinite.
 This implies that the first Landau level $E^{LL}_{1}$ is always occupied when $E_F^{(0)}>0$ where $E_F^{(0)}$ is the Fermi level at zero magnetic field.

-To consider Hall plateaus, we assume the disorder induced Landau level broadening as schematically illustrated in Figure~\ref{fig3}(e) where delocalized electrons exist in the middle of each level while the rest of the states are localized.
-Figure~$\ref{fig3}$(c) shows the magnetic field dependence of Hall resistivity for $d_\mathrm{max}=0, 0.5, 0.8$ and 1.
-The Hall resistivity $\rho_{xy}$ is quantized as $\rho_{xy}=-h/(ne^2)$ with a natural number $n$.
+To consider Hall plateaus, we assume the disorder induced Landau level broadening as schematically illustrated in Figure~\ref{fig3}(e) where delocalized electrons exist in the middle of each level while the rest of the states are localized. {The Hall resistivity $\rho_{xy}$ is quantized as $\rho_{xy}=-h/(ne^2)$ with a natural number $n$.
+More explicitly, $n$ is determined by $n=N+1 - \delta_{d_\mathrm{max},1}$, where $N$ is the largest integer that satisfies $E^{(0)}>E^{LL}_N$.} Figure~$\ref{fig3}$(c) shows the magnetic field dependence of Hall resistivity for $d_\mathrm{max}=0, 0.5, 0.8$ and 1.
 Similar to the oscillating $E_F$, the magnetic field at which $\rho_{xy}$ jumps strongly depends on $d_\mathrm{max}$.
 Increasing $d_\mathrm{max}$ extends the length of $n=1$ plateau and shifts the magnetic field $B^*$ where the transition from $n=1$ plateau to $n=0$ plateau occurs.
 Figure~\ref{fig3}(d) shows the $d_\mathrm{max}$ dependence of $B^*$.
 When $d_\mathrm{max}=1$, $B^*$ becomes infinity, indicating that the $n=0$ plateau does not exist.

-Furthermore, in Fig.~\ref{fig3}(c), one can observe that the jump between $n=1$ and $n=2$ plateaus occurs at higher magnetic fields as $d_\mathrm{max}$ increases when $0\leq d_\mathrm{max}<1$.
+Furthermore, {as shown in the dashed vertical lines} in Fig.~\ref{fig3}(c), one can observe that the jump between $n=1$ and $n=2$ plateaus occurs at higher magnetic fields as $d_\mathrm{max}$ increases when $0\leq d_\mathrm{max}<1$.
 However, when $d_\mathrm{max}=1$, this jump suddenly occurs at a relatively lower magnetic field.
 This phenomenon originates from the chiral symmetry and the degeneracy between the zeroth and first Landau levels in Eq.~(\ref{eq:LLs}).

 More explicitly, the Hall resistivity changes when the Fermi energy passes the delocalized state, as shown in Fig.~\ref{fig3}(e).
 For $d_\mathrm{max}<1$, the transition between the $n=1$ and $n=2$ plateaus occurs when $E_F^{(0)} = E_1^{LL}$.
 Since $E_1^{LL}(d_\mathrm{max})=\frac{3\hbar e}{2m}B\sqrt{1-d_\mathrm{max}^2}$, the jump requires a higher $B$ as $d_\mathrm{max}$ increases.
 On the other hand, at $d_\mathrm{max}=1$, the transition between the $n=1$ and $n=2$ plateaus happens when $E_F^{(0)} = E_2^{LL}=\frac{\hbar e}{m}\sqrt{2}B$.
 This is because filling $E_0^{LL}$ and $E_1^{LL}$ corresponds to the jump between $n=-1$ and $n=+1$ plateaus due to chiral symmetry.
 Note that the system is electrically neutral when both $E^{LL}_0$ and $E^{LL}_1$ are half-filled.
 Therefore, the transition between $n=1$ and $n=2$ plateaus occurs when $E_F^{(0)} = E_2^{LL}(d_\mathrm{max}=1)$, while for $d_\mathrm{max}<1$ it occurs when $E_F^{(0)} = E_1^{LL}$ [Fig.~\ref{fig3}(e)].
 Consequently, the jump between $n=1$ and $n=2$ plateaus for $d_\mathrm{max}=1$ does not follow the trend observed when $d_\mathrm{max}<1$.